maxdan94/kcliques/README.md

 ./ck p k edgelist.txt

-- p is the number of processors to use.
+- p is the number of threads to use.
 - k of k-clique to enumerate.
 - "edgelist.txt" should contain the graph: one edge on each line separated by a space.
 - Will print the number of l-cliques for l in [1,k].